Riemannian Generative Decoder

 \section{Introduction}

-Real-world data often lie on non-Euclidean manifolds --- e.g., evolutionary trees, social-network graphs, or periodic signals --- yet most latent-variable models assume \(\mathbb{R}^d\) latent variables.
+Real-world data often lie on non-Euclidean manifolds --- e.g., evolutionary trees, social-network graphs, or periodic signals --- yet most models assume \(\mathbb{R}^d\) latent variables.
 While flexible, this forces data with intrinsic geometrical structure into distorted configurations.
-Euclidean methods hence often fail to provide visualizations rooted in the geometry we know underlies the data, completely missing clear signals (\autoref{sec:hmtdna}).
+Euclidean methods hence often fail to provide visualizations rooted in the geometry which underlies the data, completely missing clear signals (\autoref{sec:hmtdna}).
 Meanwhile, low-dimensional projections \textit{directly guide} how practitioners interpret their data in various fields.
 While non-linear projections like UMAP \citep{mcinnes2018umap} are widely used despite dangers of misinterpretations \citep{huang2022towards}, having more control over the projection facilitates a hypothesis-based exploration of data.
 For this, \textit{Riemannian manifolds} --- spaces that are locally Euclidean but endowed with a smoothly varying inner product (metric) defining lengths, angles, geodesics, and curvature --- provide a general framework for modeling geometry.
 Existing works have adjusted variational autoencoders (VAEs) for embedding data onto various geometries.
-However, despite the flexibility of variational autoencoders, enforcing manifold priors (e.g.\ von Mises–Fisher on spheres or Riemannian normals in hyperbolic spaces) requires complex densities and Monte Carlo estimates of normalizing constants, limiting scalability to general manifolds.
+However, despite the flexibility of VAEs, enforcing manifold priors (e.g., von Mises–Fisher on spheres or Riemannian normals in hyperbolic spaces) requires complex densities and Monte Carlo estimates of normalizing constants, limiting scalability for general manifolds.

-We propose the \textit{Riemannian generative decoder}: we discard the encoder and directly learn manifold-valued latents with a Riemannian optimizer while training a decoder network.
-This encoderless scheme removes the need for closed-form densities or approximate encodings on the manifold, and handles any Riemannian manifold.
-By using a \textit{geometric} flavor of regularization through input noise, our model is further encouraged to penalize large output gradients relative to the local curvature.
+We therefore propose the \textsl{Riemannian generative decoder}: we discard the encoder and directly learn manifold-valued latents with a Riemannian optimizer while training a decoder network.
+This encoderless scheme removes the need for approximate densities on the manifold, and handles any Riemannian manifold --- including products of heterogeneous manifolds.
+With a \textit{geometry-aware regularization} through input noise, our model is further encouraged to penalize sharpness relative to the local curvature.
 We analyze this form of regularization and see its importance in preserving geometric structure during dimensionality reduction.
 Our contributions are as follows, \begin{itemize} \item We introduce \textbf{a unifying framework for representation learning} on any Riemannian manifold by combining Riemannian optimization with an encoder-less generative model, \item We introduce a \textbf{highly scalable \textit{geometric regularization}}, promoting coherency between a decoder function and a chosen manifold's metric through noise perturbation, \item We explore various \textbf{{real-world biological datasets}} and find our approach to {match or improve} a diverse set of metrics; all while being \textit{much stabler} in high dimensions where other methods fail. \end{itemize}